codylane/devops-nginx/README.md

 ```

-- Next, we initialize the aws cli to use our AWS account.
+- Next, we initialize the awscli to use our AWS account.
 - **NOTE:** This utility is not smart enough to update AWS credentials
   if the files already exist on disk.
 If they do, you will need to
   modify them by hand.
 See the [Makefile](Makefile) for details.